 Thomas Edison Credit-by-Examination Program (TECEP)

 Charter Oak State College undergraduate matriculated students may take Thomas Edison State College Exams for credit toward their degree.
 The exams are developed by faculty recruited by Thomas Edison State University Office of Test Development.
 Examinations are usually 2-3 hours in length and can be any combination of objective, essay or short answer formats.
-Individual content outlines are available via Thomas Edison State College's website, or through the Charter Oak State College Testing Office.
+Individual content outlines are available via Thomas Edison State College, or through the Charter Oak State College Testing Office.